YouthCare CEO to step down after protest, racial turmoil inside homelessness organization

 Longtime YouthCare president and CEO Melinda Giovengo will leave one of Seattle’s most prominent homelessness organizations at the end of August following a period of internal turmoil over allegations of racism from staff and protesters.

 In her 14 years at YouthCare, Giovengo became one of the most influential leaders on homelessness policy in Seattle and King County and was well-connected with local elected officials.
-For years, she served on the former coordinating board for the region’s major homelessness nonprofits for years and was among the contenders for the job of CEO at its successor, the new Regional Homelessness Authority, according to internal documents obtained by The Seattle Times.
+She served on the former coordinating board for the region’s major homelessness nonprofits for years and was among the contenders for the job of CEO at its successor, the new Regional Homelessness Authority, according to internal documents obtained by The Seattle Times.

 But over the last year, as protests over the death of George Floyd, racism and police brutality erupted on city streets, current and former YouthCare staffers questioned Giovengo’s leadership and criticized her management style and direction for the organization.